-North Carolina Alternative Schools' Accountability Model Business Rules and Technical Notes 2017-18
+North Carolina Alternative Schools' Accountability Model Business Rules and Technical Notes 2018-19

-The Alternative Schools' Accountability Model (ASAM) was developed to provide additional accountability information on eligible schools and to supplement the School Performance Grade (SPG) (G.S §115C-83.15) under the Every Student Succeeds Act (ESSA).
+The Alternative Schools' Accountability Model (ASAM) was developed to provide additional accountability information on eligible schools and to supplement the School Performance Grade (SPG) as defined by G.S §115C-83.15.
+The ASAM is not a substitute for the Every Student Succeeds Act (ESSA) requirements.
 North Carolina State Board of Education (SBE) policy ACCT-038 establishes the eligibility criteria for participation and the options available for eligible schools to use.
 Schools identified by this model continue to be part of accountability reporting and are required to be included in assessment participation reporting.
 ACCT-038 was updated by the SBE at the August 2018 meeting.
-The information in this document is reflective of the changes made and applied to the 2017-18 data.

-Under the ESSA, all schools receive a SPG for identification of comprehensive support and improvement schools and targeted support and improvement schools.
-This SPG will be reported as required under ESSA for these schools but will not be included in school report cards.
+Under the ESSA, all schools receive a SPG for identification of Comprehensive Support and Improvement (CSI) schools and Targeted Support and Improvement (TSI) schools.
+This SPG will be reported as required under ESSA for these schools but will not be included in School Report Cards.